susmoysb/PHP-Practice/README.md

 10. `constants.php`: This file contains exercises related to defining and using constants in PHP.
 11. `if-elseif-else-switch.php`: This file contains exercises related to using `if`, `elseif`, `else`, and `switch` statements in PHP.
 12. `loops.php`: This file contains exercises related to using different types of loops in PHP, such as `for`, `while`, `do-while`, and `foreach` loops.
+13. `functions.php`: This file contains exercises related to defining and using functions in PHP, including user-defined functions, built-in functions, and anonymous functions.